 In general, students who work full-time or who have significant responsibilities at home are most comfortable with a part-time schedule, taking two courses (6-8 credits) at a time.
 If a student enrolls in two courses every fall, spring and summer semester, he/she will likely earn about 20 credits per year.
 Since the Bachelor's Degree requires a minimum of 120 credits, it will take a part-time student about six years to graduate from UW-Whitewater.
 A full-time student can usually complete the Bachelor's Degree in four years.

-UW-Whitewater has an Academic Support Center that offers academic assistance for most majors, study skills, PPST/Praxis testing and basic computer skills.
+The Mary Poppe Chrisman Success Center offers academic assistance for most majors, study skills, PPST/Praxis testing and basic computer skills.
 They offer both small groups and one-on-one tutoring.
 The key is to not wait to seek help.
-Visit the Academic Support Center's Website »
+Visit the Success Center's Website »

-Located in the basement of McCutchan Hall, the Writing Center provides one-on-one peer tutoring for all phases of the writing process.
+Located in the Mary Poppe Chrisman Success Center, the Writing Center provides one-on-one peer tutoring for all phases of the writing process.
 Whether you are working on an essay, report, research paper, poem, short story, or resume, the Writing Center can help.
 It is staffed by upper-level English-Education, English-Writing, and Journalism majors.

 Many popular software programs are available under a student license for greatly discounted rates via the Wisconsin Integrated Software Catalog (WISC).
 Full- or part-time students enrolled at a University of Wisconsin System campus are eligible to purchase and use software distributed through WISC.
 Adobe and Microsoft software sold through this site includes a perpetual license, which you can continue to use even after you graduate (license terms from other manufacturers vary).
 See what software is available »